gbraux/CMS-Outlook-Addin/README.md

 ## Addin Location

 The Outlook Addin itself is located in the OutlookAddin folder.
-Those files are automaticaly downloaded by the client when the addin is pushed by the Exchange Server.
+Those files are automaticaly downloaded by the client when the addin is pushed by the Exchange Server (note : not all files may be needed for the Add-In to work, just using the default template from MSFT ...).

 The most important files are :